 Where Can You See The Earth's Curvature?

-The Earth curves at about 8 inches for every mile, but this distance is too minimal for a human being to discern the curvature.
+The Earth curves at about 8 inches for every mile squared, but this distance is too minimal for a human being to discern the curvature.
 Even while on top of Mount Everest, it is impossible to see the curvature.
 Studies place the threshold to see the curvature at 35,000 feet, but even at this height, one must have at least a 60° angle of vision.
-Very few commercial flights make it to such heights, and therefore the Earth's curvature is out of reach for many people.
+While some commercial flights make it to such heights the problem is you also need a field of view that is wide (60 degrees ) and nearly cloud free, and therefore the Earth's curvature is out of reach for many people.
 The best place to see the curve is in space.
 Astronomers in the International Space Station can not only see Earth's curvature but also its spherical shape.